-Cheesy Garlic Roasted Potatoes & Asparagus is an easy, one-pan side dish recipe that makes a gorgeous, delicious addition to a special holiday meal or a regular weeknight dinner!
+Cheesy Garlic Roasted Potatoes and Asparagus is an easy, one-pan side dish recipe that makes a gorgeous, delicious addition to a special holiday meal or a regular weeknight dinner!

 The tricky part of this recipe is that asparagus takes nowhere near as long to cook as potatoes.
 But the solution is easy...simply give the potatoes a head-start on roasting, and then add the asparagus and minced garlic to the sheet pan for the last 10 minutes or so.
 Then don't forget the CHEESE!

-When I initially piled some Cheesy Garlic Roasted Potatoes & Asparagus onto my kids' plates, they eyed the side with a bit of apprehension.
+When I initially piled some Roasted Potatoes and Asparagus onto my kids' plates, they eyed the side with a bit of apprehension.
 But one bite in and they were sold!

 Eldest son: "This is SO GOOD, Mama!"